-- T. Room Entry and Search: North Central College recognizes the right of students to protection against unreasonable entry and search of the student's room.
-In order to safeguard this right, the College follows these guidelines: - Entry may take place by a College staff member without prior notification for scheduled room inspections, non-scheduled inspections during vacations, requested and scheduled repair/maintenance, emergency maintenance, when there is reason to suspect a violation of college or legal regulations, when imminent danger to the health and welfare of any student is suspected or in cases of an emergency. - 2.
-Except in serious or emergency situations, the premises occupied by students will not be searched unless authorization for the search has been obtained from the Office of Student Affairs, Director of Campus Safety, or their designee. - 3.
-If you believe your privacy has been violated by a member of the staff or another student, a written report of the incident with specific details should be submitted to the Office of Student Affairs. - U. Room Selection: The annual room selection process for returning students occurs during Spring Semester.
-Detailed information regarding the room selection process will be distributed to eligible students during the Spring Semester.
-Students who do not currently live in a residence hall, but would like to, should contact the Office of Residence Life to obtain housing information. - V. Sports and Ball Playing: Due to the potential for causing injury or damage, sports, ball playing, wrestling, and general rough-housing are prohibited within residence halls or any buildings not designated for appropriate athletic use. - W. Theft, Other Loss, and Insurance: Report any property lost immediately to Campus Safety and/or a Resident Assistant or an Area Hall Director.
-The best guard against property loss or damage is a locked door and secured window.
-The College is not responsible for loss or damage to personal property, whether by theft, fire, flooding, power surges, brownouts, or other circumstances.
-It is strongly recommended that students check homeowner's coverage and other insurance policies to determine any current level of coverage or consider renter's insurance to protect their personal belongings.
+- U. Room Changes: Room changes may be requested any time during the semester by completing a Wait List Request on eRezLife (noctrl.erezlife.com).
+Students may not move rooms without authorization from a professional Residence Life staff member.
+Students will be held responsible for the room they are officially assigned to and must pay any damage costs associated with their assigned room.
+Room changes for the upcoming semester require vacating the current room prior to the end of the current semester.
+Students experiencing roommate difficulty should contact the student's RA or AHD to pursue mediation or other remedies.
+In most cases, students will be asked to mediate their differences before a room change is granted. - V. Room Entry and Search: North Central College recognizes the right of students to protection against unreasonable entry and search of the student's room.
+In order to safeguard this right, the College follows these guidelines: - 1.
+Entry may take place by a College staff member without prior notification for scheduled room inspections, non-scheduled inspections during vacations, requested and

+- scheduled repair/maintenance, emergency maintenance, when there is reason to suspect a violation of state or federal law or College policy, when imminent danger to the health and welfare of any student is suspected, or in cases of an emergency. - The premises occupied by students will not be searched unless there is reasonable suspicion that the search will uncover evidence of a violation of state or federal law, or College policy. - 3.
+If you believe your privacy has been violated by a member of the staff or another student, a written report of the incident with specific details should be submitted to the Office of Student Affairs. - W. Room Selection: The annual room selection process for returning students opens in the Fall Semester and is completed during the Spring Semester.
+Detailed information regarding the room selection process will be distributed to eligible students prior to the opening of the housing application.
+Students who do not currently live in a residence hall, but would like to, should contact the Office of Residence Life to obtain housing information.
+Students with incomplete, past due conduct sanctions are not permitted to participate in the housing lottery.
+They will be removed from their selected rooms and re-assigned to a different building if they do participate in the lottery.